Tw1ddle/geometrize-lib/README.md

 * See the HaxeFlixel Geometrize [demo](http://samcodes.co.uk/project/geometrize-haxe-flixel/) and the [demo code](https://github.com/Tw1ddle/geometrize-haxe-demo/).
 * See the Primitive Go [repository](https://github.com/fogleman/primitive).

-## Examples
+## Examples and Screenshots

+Coming soon.

 ## Notes
+ * Got an idea or suggestion?
+Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).
-* Geometrize is inspired by primitive, a Go library and Twitter bot created by Michael Fogleman.
+ * Geometrize was originally based on [primitive](https://github.com/fogleman/primitive), a Go library created by [Michael Fogleman](https://github.com/fogleman).
-* Try the open source Haxe port of primitive - Primitive Haxe, and see the interactive demo.